Abaddon16/NonLethalWeapons/README.md

 # Contributors
 [@Mehni](https://github.com/Mehni) - helping me get off the ground and understand how to be a modder
 [@Axinex](https://github.com/Axinex) - for the artwork he made
+[@Dr_Zhivago](https://github.com/DrZhivago1) - for being smart when I am not and remembering things for me I can't

 And to the RimWorld Discord at large for being so awesome.